gitops-tech/gitops-tech.github.io/index.md

 ### We are already doing DevOps.
 What's the difference to GitOps?

-DevOps is all about the cultural change in an organization to make teams (especially Development and Operations) work better together.
+DevOps is all about the cultural change in an organization to make people work better together.
 GitOps is a technique to implement Continuous Delivery.
-While DevOps and GitOps share principles like automation and self-serviced infrastructure, it does not really make sense to compare them.
+While DevOps and GitOps share principles like automation and self-serviced infrastructure, it doesn't really make sense to compare them.
 However, these shared principles certainly make it easier to adopt a GitOps workflow when you are already actively employing DevOps techniques.

 ### So, is GitOps basically NoOps?

 You can use GitOps to implement NoOps, but it doesn't automatically make all operations tasks obsolete.
-If you are using cloud ressources anyway, GitOps can be used to automate these tasks, but if you are running a Kubernetes cluster on your own hardware, you probably want to keep some Operations guys around.
+If you are using cloud resources anyway, GitOps can be used to automate those.
+Typically, however, some part of the infrastructure like the network configuration or the Kubernetes cluster you use isn't managed by yourself decentrally but rather managed centrallly by some operations team.
+So operations never really goes away.

 ### Is GitOps just versioned Infrastructure as Code?

-No. Declarative IaC plays a huge role for implementing GitOps, but it's not just that.
+No. Declarative Infrastructure as Code plays a huge role for implementing GitOps, but it's not just that.
 GitOps takes the whole ecosystem and tooling around Git and applies it to infrastructure.
 Continuous Deployment systems guarantee that the currently desired state of the infrastructure is deployed in the production environment.
 Apart from that you gain all the benefits of code reviews, pull requests, and comments on changes for your infrastructure.